Modern mixed-use development featuring John Lewis store with brick facade, Apple retail space, and green-accented office tower

 But I would like it to go somewhere.

 Rarely for a specific, evidenced reason.
-The most common objection — "out of keeping with the surrounding area" — sounds like planning policy but is usually a cultural default.
-Height is visible in a way that ground coverage isn't, so it attracts objections disproportionately.
+The most common objection, "out of keeping with the surrounding area," sounds like planning policy but is usually a cultural default.
+Height is visible in a way ground coverage isn't, so it attracts objections disproportionately.
 Committees respond to the volume of objections, not just the quality.
 That's usually what's really happening.

 Establish whether the objection is specific or generic.
-A specific one — "this building overshadows the listed building to the north" — can be addressed through redesign or technical evidence.
+A specific one, such as "this building overshadows the listed building to the north", can be addressed through redesign or technical evidence.
 A generic one needs unpicking on policy grounds.
 Get the officer's reasoning in writing, cross-reference it against the local plan, and identify whether the stated harm is evidenced or assumed.
-If you need a second opinion on a live scheme, we're happy to review it.

 News & Insights